colinbdclark/mfa-thesis/sections/08-works-cited.md

 Negarestani, Reza.
 "Contingency and Complicity." _The Medium of Contingency_ (2011): 11-16.
 Web.

+Priest, eldritch. _Boring Formless Nonsense: Experimental Music and the Aesthetics of Failure_.
+New York: Bloomsbury, 2013.
+Print.

+Priest, eldritch.
+"Felt as Thought (or, Musical Abstraction and the Semblace of Affect)."
+Sound, Music, Affect: Theorizing Sonic Experience_.
+Eds.
+Marie Thompson and Ian Biddle.
+New York: Bloomsbury, 2013.
+Print.

 Schweizer, Harold. _On Waiting_.
 London: Routledge, 2008.
 Print.

 Sullivan, Graeme.
 "The Artist as Researcher: New Roles for New Realities." _See it Again, Say it Again: The Artist as Researcher_.
 Ed.
 Janneke Wessling.
 Amsterdam: Valiz, 2011.
 Print.